 Provision As notified Council s42A Drafting Canterbury Regional Council Relief Sought (in red) have been considered and the merits of those; and 1. any positive effects of the proposal on the community.
-Activity status where compliance not achieved with PER-4 PER-1: Restricted Discretionary Activity status where compliance not achieved with PER-4 PER-1: Restricted Discretionary Where RDIS-1 Any new natural hazard mitigation works: a. are undertaken by or on behalf of the Crown, Regional Council, or the Council; or b. are undertaken by or on behalf of the Port of Timaru and are located within 310m of PREC7; Matters of discretion are restricted to: those matters set out for non compliance with PER-2, PER-3 or PER-4.
+Activity status where compliance not achieved with PER-4 PER-1: Restricted Discretionary Activity status where compliance not achieved with PER-4 PER-1: Restricted Discretionary Where RDIS-1 Any new natural hazard mitigation works: a. are undertaken by or on behalf of the Crown, Regional Council, or the Council; or b. are undertaken by or on behalf of the Port of Timaru and are located within 310m of PREC7; Matters of discretion are restricted to: 1. those matters set out for non compliance with PER-2, PER-3 or PER-4.
+Activity status where compliance not achieved with RDIS-1: Discretionary Matters of discretion are restricted to: 1. the relevant matters of discretion of any infringed standard.
+6. the extent to which alternative locations and options for the natural hazard mitigation works have been considered and the merits of those; and 7. any positive effects of the proposal on the community.
+Activity status where compliance not achieved with PER-4 PER-1: Restricted Discretionary Where RDIS-1 Any new natural hazard mitigation works: are undertaken by or on behalf of the Crown, Regional Council, or the Council; or d. are undertaken by or on behalf of the Port of Timaru and are located within 310m of PREC7; Matters of discretion are restricted to: those matters set out for non compliance with PER-2, PER-3 or PER-4.
 Activity status where compliance not achieved with RDIS-1: Discretionary Matters of discretion are restricted to: the relevant matters of discretion of any infringed standard.
-6. the extent to which alternative locations and options for the natural hazard mitigation works have been considered and the merits of those; and 7. any positive effects of the proposal on the community.
-Activity status where compliance not achieved with PER-4 PER-1: Restricted Discretionary Where RDIS-1 Any new natural hazard mitigation works: c. are undertaken by or on behalf of the Crown, Regional Council, or the Council; or d. are undertaken by or on behalf of the Port of Timaru and are located within 310m of PREC7; Matters of discretion are restricted to: 2. those matters set out for non compliance with PER-2, PER-3 or PER-4.
-Activity status where compliance not achieved with RDIS-1: Discretionary Matters of discretion are restricted to: 1. the relevant matters of discretion of any infringed standard.
-CE-R9 Activity status: Permitted Activity status: Permitted Activity status: Permitted 183.128 Where: Where: Where:
+183.128 Where Where Where WIIGIG:

-Provision As notified Council s42A Drafting Canterbury Regional Council Relief Sought (in red) PER-1 PER-1 PER-1 (in red) PER-1 The activity is limited to maintenance, replacement, or upgrading of existing natural hazard mitigation works are for the operation, maintenance, replacement or upgrading of these works; and within existing river control schemes and undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council, and OR PER-4 2 The activity is limited to maintenance, replacement or upgrading of existing natural hazard mitigation works is occurs that: (a) Is within 25m of the existing alignment or location vertically and horizontally of existing natural hazard mitigation works; and PER-2.3 (b) Does not increase the footprint of the existing natural hazard mitigation works is not increased by more than 25% PER-3 4 The activity is undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council . ; and
+Provision As notified Council s42A Drafting Canterbury Regional Council Relief Sought (in red) PER-1 The natural hazard mitigation works is: within 25m of the existing alignment or location vertically and horizontally and PER-2 the footprint of the natural hazard mitigation works is not increased by more than 25% PER-3 The activity is undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council; and PER-1 The natural hazard mitigation works are for the operation, maintenance, replacement or upgrading of these works; and PER-1 2 The_natural hazard mitigation works is: within 25m of the existing alignment or location vertically and horizontally of existing natural hazard mitigation works; and PER-2 3 the footprint of the existing natural hazard mitigation works is not increased by more than 25% PER-3 4 The activity is undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council; and PER-1 The activity is limited to maintenance, replacement, or upgrading of existing natural hazard mitigation works are for the operation, maintenance, replacement or upgrading of these works; and within existing river control schemes and undertaken by or on behalf of the Crown, Canterbury Regional Council or the Council, and OR PER-1 2 The activity is limited to maintenance, replacement or upgrading of existing natural hazard mitigation works is occurs that: (a) Is within 25m of the existing alignment or location vertically and horizontally of existing natural hazard mitigation works; and PER-2 3 (b) Does not increase the footprint of the existing natural hazard mitigation works is not increased by more than 25% PER-3 4 The activity is undertaken by or on behalf of the Crown, Canterbury Regional Council or the cown, Canterbury Regional Council or the cown, Canterbury Regional Council or the council; and